 Waheeda Rehman: After a stellar career as a leading lady from the 1950s till the early 1970s, she became known for playing elderly mother and grandmother roles in films like 'Coolie' (1983), 'Om Jai Jagadish' (2002) and 'Rang De Basanti' (2006) among many other films

 Jaya Bachchan: After a gap of film appearances for 18 years, she returned to acting with Govind Nihalani's 'Hazaar Chaurasi Ki Maa' (1998), a film in which she portrays the role of a grieving mother whose son dies in the Naxal movement in West Bengal.
 In 2000 she starred in 'Fiza' for which she received the Filmfare Best Supporting Actress Award for her work.
 She also starred in Karan Johar's family drama 'Kabhi Khushi Kabhie Gham' (2001) with her husband.
 She then starred in Karan Johar's next film, 'Kal Ho Naa Ho' (2003).
 She played the role of Preity Zinta's mother, Jennifer, for which she again received a Filmfare Best Supporting Actress Award

-Lalita Pawar was known to play the wicked, scheming mother who got into a particularly nasty mood as a mother-in-law.
+Lalita Pawar: The actress was known to play the wicked, scheming mother who got into a particularly nasty mood as a mother-in-law.
 Her character gave entertaining twists and turns to the story.
 Notable films where she portrayed a mother include 'Sau Din Saas Ke', 'Hum Dono' and 'Daag'